 Summer Study Abroad Programs

-Seattle University School of Law sponsors summer study abroad programs that allow students to earn credit and experience the culture of another country.
+Seattle University School of Law sponsors summer study away programs that allow students to earn credit and experience another part of the world.

 Students from Seattle University School or Law or other accredited law schools can take part in our exciting summer study program in Anchorage, Alaska.
 In cooperation with the University of Alaska Anchorage, Seattle University School of Law offers a program focusing on environmental and Alaska Native law each summer.

 Visit the full page: Alaska